 ![]() |

-Image 4 In this example I will demonstrate how selectively toning specific areas of an image can greatly increase the visual impact of an image. |
+In this example I will demonstrate how selectively toning specific areas of an image can greatly increase its visual impact.

 |